 The music scholarships, presented each year to a number of talented first-year students, are awards of up to $20,000 over four years of study at Beloit College.
-Winners are selected based on their potential to contribute to the Beloit College music department ensembles.
+Winners are selected based on their potential to contribute to the Beloit College music department.

 Marjorie Brown Leff

-Find out more information about the Music Department at Beloit.
+Find out more information about the Music Department at Beloit College.

-- Complete a music scholarship application and online instructor recommendation by January 15, 2013; and
+- Complete a music scholarship application and instructor recommendation (you will be prompted to assign an instructor while completing the application).

-- Complete a recorded video or audio audition consisting of two contrasting selections.
-Recordings are due by January 15, 2013.
+- Submit a recorded video or audio audition consisting of two contrasting selections.

 Vocalists should perform two vocal solos with piano accompaniment; foreign language is not required but is encouraged.
 Suggested repertoire includes art songs or arias, one selection may be from the American songbook/musical theatre repertoire; pop songs are not acceptable.